 The real estate turnover rate formula

 Generally speaking, a good turnover rate in real estate is 6% or greater, but the real estate market has seen some interesting shifts since the pandemic.
-Consequently, I recommend you examine the turnover rate for several years prior to 2020 and for all the years since to determine if there is a credible trend.
+Consequently, I recommend you examine the turnover rate for several years prior to 2020 and for all the years since to determine whether there is a credible trend.

 Where to find the information you need to calculate turnover rates